February 2017 - Downhill Running

-- Arms Keep them wide for balance!
-You might feel a little out of control so keep those arms ready.”
+- Arms.
+Keep them wide for balance!
+You might feel a little out of control so keep those arms at the ready.”

 “Yes, you can include downhill reps as part of your training.
 Shaun has given you some great technical tips above.
 In terms of an actual session something like 10 x 100 metres down a gentle incline with a walk/jog back recovery can work.
 Since you're more concerned with strengthening and conditioning the legs rather than aerobic conditioning you don't need to worry too much about being so strict with recovery times.

 One important word of warning: make sure the hill you do reps on isn't too steep or you risk an injury or a fall.
 Even a moderate incline will bring benefits.